postmanlabs/labs-docs/src/pages/docs/running-collections/scheduling-collection-runs.md

 warning: false
 ---

-You can automate [collection runs](/docs/running-collections/intro-to-collection-runs/) using monitors, to schedule runs and receive reports on your request test results.
+You can automate [collection runs](/docs/running-collections/intro-to-collection-runs/) using [monitors](/docs/designing-and-developing-your-api/monitoring-your-api/intro-monitors/) to schedule runs and receive reports on your request test results.

 To add or access monitors for a particular collection, open a collection in the left sidebar of Postman, and select the __Monitors__ tab,